Appearance

 - The secret key is stored in the OS secure enclave via

-expo-secure-store(Android Keystore / iOS Keychain) — never leaves the device, never in plaintext storage. - The public key is uploaded to
+expo-secure-store(Android Keystore / iOS Keychain) — never leaves the device, never in plaintext storage. - Secret keys are retained by

 Recipient scoping